 November 15, 2017: James Lyng High School.

 September 19, 2017: (Zenlive)

-The theme of the 2018 LCEEQ Annual Conference is The Thinking Classroom.
+The theme of the 2018 LCEEQ Annual Conference was The Thinking Classroom.
 February 2018.
 Go to site

 Curated resources are helpful, vetted, external resouces (not developed by LEARN, our teaching community, or MEES).